Written by Terry Smith

 - Money back non-satisfaction guarantee

-- Great for weeding Patios and gravel driveways
+- Great for weeding patios with wide gaps and gravel driveways

 - Carbon steel, tempered with plated ferrule makes the head very strong